Corporate Governance Statement

 Plant Health Care plc (the “Company”) is committed to maintaining the highest standards of corporate governance throughout its operations and to ensuring that all of its practices are conducted transparently, ethically and efficiently.
 The Company believes that continual review of all aspects of its business and reflecting, analysing and improving its procedures will result in the continued success of the Company and improve shareholder value.
 Therefore, and in compliance with the updated AIM Rules for Companies, the Company has chosen to formalise its governance policies by complying with the UK’s Quoted Companies Alliance Corporate Governance Guidelines for Small and Mid-Size Quoted Companies (the “QCA Code”).

-Messrs Lewis and Higgins chair the Company’s two key committees and also meet with the Chairman separately on a regular basis.
-Board meetings have appropriately robust agendas and are held face to face in the US between 5 and 6 times a year over one and a half days each.
-The US is the main centre of activity and management of the Company.
-Each Board meeting also includes involvement of the key executive leadership not on the Board.
-Messrs Lewis and Higgins are satisfied that the current Board has the right mix of skills that are relevant to the Company’s current position and stage of development.
-They are also satisfied that they present effective challenges to the executive Directors and management team.
+During 2022, Messrs Lewis and van Zwanenberg chaired the Company’s two key committees and also met with the Chair separately on a regular basis.
+In 2023 with the new additions to the Board the composition of the Committee membership was enhanced.
+Guy Van Zwanenberg continues to chair the Audit Committee with Mr Ede Golightly and Ms Coppinger being members.
+Mr Lewis continues to chair the Remuneration Committee with Mr Ede Golightly and Ms Coppinger being members.
+Board meetings have appropriately robust agendas and are a hybrid of virtual and face to face in the USA and UK, with ad hoc meetings as and when the business needs demand.
+The USA is the main centre of activity and management of the Company.
+Each Board meeting also includes, where appropriate, involvement of the key executive leadership not on the Board.
+It is felt that the current Board has the right mix of skills that are relevant to the Company’s current position.
+The Non-Executive Directors are satisfied that they present effective challenges to the Executive Directors and management team as and when required.

 The Company has established specific committees and implemented certain policies and practices to ensure that: